sayeedmunees/electro-wired/README.md

 This website is developed as a part of our mini-project Armbot, which could be used for Warehouse automation.
 It could be used to arrange a warehouse by determining the size and shape of a box or cargo.
 The project hasn't fully finished yet it's under progression.
 Currently, we don't intend to take it to market; maybe we will in the future.

 Thanks for checking out!

+## Also to note
+This is desktop-first workflow and I haven't yet optimised it for any other devices.
+Soon I will be making it responsive.
+Thank you <3